-Monster-Sized Learning Activities
+Incorporate Spell-Binding Learning Activities

 Great Halloween Boo-ks

 Halloween is one of the best times of the school year to introduce young children to the magic of reading and provide them with books that give lifelong lessons and help expand their appreciation for storytelling.
 In the book How to Be Friends with This Werewolf, students learn how to create lasting friendships with others who may not necessarily be like them.
 This easy-to-read children’s book is a great introduction for beginner readers to develop basic reading skills, learn about empathy, and engage their creativity with the help of friendly mythical creatures in a fun and thoughtful way.